Faxon History, Family Crest & Coats of Arms

 Contemporary Notables of the name Faxon (post 1700) +

 - Nat Faxon, American actor, comedian and Academy Award-winning screenwriter

 - Richard D. Faxon, American fighter pilot and flying ace in the U.S. Army Air Forces, during World War II, credited with 5 aerial victories

 - William H. Faxon, American politician, U.S. Consul in Curaçao, 1874

 - William Faxon, American Republican politician, Postmaster at Hartford, Connecticut, 1881

 - Walter A. Faxon, American politician, Member of New York State Assembly from Warren County, 1861

 - Thomas J. Faxon, American politician, Member of Michigan State House of Representatives from Lenawee County, 1847

-- Leonard G. Faxon, American Democrat politician, Postmaster at Cairo, Illinois, 1858-60
+- Leonard G. Faxon, American Democratic Party politician, Postmaster at Cairo, Illinois, 1858-60

 - James Faxon, American politician, U.S. Consul in Curaçao, 1864-70